rems-project/cn-tutorial/src/tutorial-with-bcp-comments.md

 To capture the functional behaviour, the postcondition specifies that `return` is twice the value of `n`.

+BCP: Why don't we have constants we can use for maxint and minint of given size?
+Remembering / recognizing these huge numbers feels like a burden...

 ### Exercise

 **Quadruple.** Specify the precondition needed to ensure safety of the C function `quadruple`, and a postcondition that describes its return value.

 include_example(exercises/slf2_basic_quadruple.signed.c)

+BCP: Leaving off a semicolon like this...
+  /*@ requires let n_ = (i64) n;
+               -2147483647i64 <= n_ + n_ + n_ + n_
+               n_ + n_ + n_ + n_ <= 2147483647i64
+      ensures return == n * 4i32
+  @*/
+...leads to an exciting run-time failure: cn slf2_basic_quadruple.signed.c
+  cn: internal error, uncaught exception:
+      Invalid_argument("String.sub / Bytes.sub")
+      Raised at Stdlib.invalid_arg in file "stdlib.ml", line 30, characters 20-45
+      Called from Stdlib__String.sub in file "string.ml" (inlined), line 43, characters 2-23
+      Called from Cerb_location.string_at_line in file "util/cerb_location.ml", line 384, characters 28-66
+      Called from Cerb_location.head_pos_of_location in file "util/cerb_location.ml", line 423, characters 14-69
+      Called from Dune__exe__Pp.error in file "backend/cn/pp.ml", line 271, characters 20-54
+      Called from Dune__exe__Main.main in file "backend/cn/main.ml", line 216, characters 64-95
+      Re-raised at Dune__exe__Main.main in file "backend/cn/main.ml", line 222, characters 8-73
+      Called from Cmdliner_term.app.(fun) in file "cmdliner_term.ml", line 24, characters 19-24
+      Called from Cmdliner_eval.run_parser in file "cmdliner_eval.ml", line 34, characters 37-44
+And attempting to rewrite the spec a little...
+  /*@ requires let n_ = (i64) n;
+               -2147483647i64 <= n_ * 4;
+               n_ + n_ + n_ + n_ <= 2147483647i64
+      ensures return == n * 4i32
+  @*/
+...leads to a similar failure: cn slf2_basic_quadruple.signed.c
+  cn: internal error, uncaught exception:
+      Invalid_argument("String.sub / Bytes.sub")
+      Raised at Stdlib.invalid_arg in file "stdlib.ml", line 30, characters 20-45
+      Called from Stdlib__String.sub in file "string.ml" (inlined), line 43, characters 2-23
+      Called from Cerb_location.string_at_line in file "util/cerb_location.ml", line 384, characters 28-66
+      Called from Cerb_location.head_pos_of_location in file "util/cerb_location.ml", line 423, characters 14-69
+      Called from Dune__exe__Pp.error in file "backend/cn/pp.ml", line 271, characters 20-54
+      Called from Dune__exe__Main.main in file "backend/cn/main.ml", line 216, characters 64-95
+      Re-raised at Dune__exe__Main.main in file "backend/cn/main.ml", line 222, characters 8-73
+      Called from Cmdliner_term.app.(fun) in file "cmdliner_term.ml", line 24, characters 19-24
+      Called from Cmdliner_eval.run_parser in file "cmdliner_eval.ml", line 34, characters 37-44

 **Abs.** Give a specification to the C function `abs`, which computes the absolute value of a given `int` value.
 To describe the return value, use CN's ternary "`_ ? _ : _`" operator.
 Given a boolean `b`, and expressions `e1` and `e2` of the same basetype, `b ? e1 : e2` returns `e1` if `b` holds and `e2` otherwise.

 include_example(exercises/abs.c)

+BCP: There seem to be a LOT of ways to get this Invalid_argument error!
+I "fixed" it by hacking line 384 of util/cerb_location.ml like this:
+    try
+      "  ..." ^ String.sub l_ start (term_col - 5 - 3) ^ "..."
+    with _ -> ("OOPS: " ^ l_))

+BCP: I actually found this exercise rather hard -- was not sure how to think about all the different integer widths, which one to use where, etc.  Here was the solution I finally arrived at:
+  /*@ requires let x_ = (i64) x;
+      -2147483647i64 <= x_; x_ <= 2147483647i64
+      ensures return == (x_ <= 0i64 ?
+0i32 - x : x) @*/
+Not sure how best to guide people to the correct solution, but maybe we need a few more exercises stressing this stuff?

 ## Pointers and simple ownership